apache/infrastructure-website/content/pages/contact.md

 Review the [guidelines for creating a Jira ticket](jira-guidelines).

+### Suggest a service, or an enhancement to an existing service
+Visit the <a href="https://github.com/apache/infrastructure-ideas" target="_blank">Infra suggestion box</a>.

 ### For general inquiries
 General inquiries and questions should go to: `users@infra.apache.org`.